 What happened?
 Well, it seems pretty obvious to me that it was a rather severe food poisoning.
 The thing is, my digestion is pretty quick.
 Let's just say that if I eat Mexican (maize/kidney beans), then this passes through me in between 18 and 26 hours.
 Mom used to have her mind blown by that, her digestion was a lot slower.
 I don't know what 'normal' is, I suspect neither of us would have qualified. ☺

 Anyway, candidates.
 Saturday night, Eurovision, I had a Sodebo salad.
 Bad stuff in the salad?
 Possible, but it seems a little long.

-Which leads me to suspect maybe it was the lemon juice?
+I also can't help but wonder, given the closer timing, if it wasn't the lemon juice?
 This is a refrigerated preparation of squeezed lemons, so... bad storage maybe?
 I don't know.
 I'm not sure I'd have been able to tell if it was 'off' given that lemon juice (like, actual lemons not lemonade) has a very sharp taste.

 The last time I felt anything like this was after eating a Peimontaise salad.
 It's basically potatoes, ham, and pickles chopped into cubes and awash with mayonaise.
 Mom and I used to eat them a lot when we are out and about as they weren't that expensive and were quite filling.

 And, nearly twenty years later, I still won't go near them.
 Just makes me feel nauseous.

 So...
 Burger King or lemon juice?
 No idea, I'm just going to avoid both.